vincecampanale/tower-of-hanoi/README.md

 11) TODO: Implement collision detection and physics (make discs actually drop-able and if they don't fall on top of the stack, make user move around and pick them up).

 12) TODO: User can only pick up discs if they are "in range" of them.

+13) Incorporate orbit controls!
+(Click to move/change camera perspective).
+  * Limit polar angle of orbit control to prevent user from moving "underneath" the floor.

 ### Credits